ecilasun/riscvtool/README.md

 # Building the ROM and samples for NekoIchi

-To build the ROM file and the samples, simply run:
+To build the ROM file and the samples, either switch to the 'ROMs' or 'samples' directory and run:

 ```
-./build.sh
+make
 ```

+You can also do the same with 'doom/src/riscv' and 'dhrystone' directories to build those programs.

-This will create ROM_nekoichi.coe file which is the ROM image for NekoIchi, alognside with some samples that riscvtool can upload.
+This will create ROMnekoichi.coe file which is the ROM image for NekoIchi, alognside with some samples that riscvtool can upload.
 You can copy the ROM_nekoichi.COE files contents over the BIOS.coe file in the source directory of NekoIchi HDL code, which you can find at https://github.com/ecilasun/NekoIchi

 With the exception of the ROM image, you can use a reasonable amount of C++11 code at some level, and the uploader will take care of submitting each code / data section and takes care of branching to the entry point, so not much magic is required in the build.sh file.